Waleed-Ijaz/Event-Poster-Key-Information-extractor/README.md

-# 📢 Event Poster Information Extractor
+# 📢 Event Poster Key Information Extractor

 A powerful tool that automatically extracts key information from event posters using OCR technology and intelligent pattern recognition.
 Built with DocTR for optical character recognition and Gradio for an intuitive web interface.